Interior Architecture + Design (M.A.)

 - The post-professional degree is for those with an undergraduate degree in interior design or architecture.

-Marymount’s Master of Arts in Interior Design program strives to nurture your intellectual growth, independent learning, and an increased capacity to engage in interior design practice.
+Marymount’s Master of Arts in Interior Architecture + Design program strives to nurture your intellectual growth, independent learning, and an increased capacity to engage in interior architecture and design practices.

 The coursework of the M. Wilhelmina Boldt Interior Design program strengthens and supports the knowledge, skills, and techniques necessary in competent interior design practice while providing the foundation for the exploration of a specific aspect of the profession.
 Graduates are expected to understand, use, and conduct scholarly research to expand the profession’s body of knowledge and to assume leadership roles in the field.